iambst/CYBR8420_Titans_SA_Project/Threat_Modeling/DesigningforSoftwareSecurityEngineering.md

 Mitigation: Next cloud emphasises to use prepared queries.If App framework is used it mentions the user to use the syntax to extend mapper class But it doesnot provide any mechanism to stop SQL injection.

 Threat: An adversary can gain access to sensitive data in database
 Mitigation: Nextcloud offers multiple layers of encryption for data.
 First, data is protected when being transferred between clients and servers as well as between servers.
-Second, data can be encrypted on storage; end-to-end encryption is provided to the clients.However column level Encryption is not provided in Nextcloud.Hence there is a need to implement Column Level Data Encryption.
+Second, data can be encrypted on storage, end-to-end encryption is provided to the clients.However column level Encryption is not provided in Nextcloud.Hence there is a need to implement Column Level Data Encryption.

 Threat: An adversary can gain unauthorized  access to database due to loose authorization rules
 Mitigation: It is mentioned that Nextcloud administrators  are ultimately trusted.
 It is for example expected behavior that a Nextcloud administrator can execute arbitrary code.Hence no proper mitigation is provided for this threat of Elevation of privilges.